my-zhang/plenario-analysis/setup/accumulo/installation.md

 ### 2.0 Remove HDFS meta- and actual data (by default in /tmp)

+Only do this before running HDFS the first time.
+Don't do it later because you loose meta- and actual HDFS data.
 $ rm /tmp/* -rf

 ### 2.1 Start HDFS and create HDFS folder for accumulo